vladimir-djokic-quantox/rechko-helper/README.md

 # Simple Rechko Helper

-This app nothing more than a simple helper for game [Rechko](http://www.rechko.com).
+This app is nothing more than a simple helper for the game [Rechko](http://www.rechko.com).